tusharsial/Agile-Fixed-Wing-UAV/README.md

 Following image presents the simulation results for a 180 degrees horizontal turn maneuver for the UAV.
 While peforming the maneuver, a drop of 0.0001 meters in altitude and 0.6m/s in Velocity was observed.

 ![alt text](https://github.com/tusharsial/Flight-Dynamics-Controls-UAV-/blob/main/Matlab%20%26%20Simulink%20Files/Simulation%20Results.jpg)

+# Video
+This video shows the simulation of the UAV performing a 180 degrees horizontal turn maneuver.